Ekanth57/oneCask/README.md

-Flutter Test Task: My Collection App

-Overview

-This is a Flutter application that allows users to view their collection of bottles.
-The app includes the following features:

-A collection screen displaying bottles with details.
-A bottle detail screen with multiple tabs (Details, Tasting Notes, History).
-A SignIn screen, where users can sign in to access the collection.
-Offline support using mockup JSON data.
-BLoC pattern for state management to manage the state of the bottles.

-Features Implemented

-1. My Collection Screen
-Displays a list of bottles in a grid format.
-Each item in the collection can be tapped to view more details on the Bottle Detail Screen.

-2. Bottle Detail Screen
-Displays details of a selected bottle, including tabs for:
-Details: Information about the bottle.
-Tasting Notes: Notes about the bottle’s taste.
-History: Events related to the bottle.
-The content of these sections is populated from mockup JSON data.

-3. SignIn Screen
-Allows users to sign in using hardcoded credentials.
-After sign-in, users are redirected to the My Collection screen.
-The app prevents back navigation once the user is signed in.

-4. SignOut Flow
-A dialog appears when users try to sign out, asking for confirmation.
-After sign-out, users are redirected to the SignIn Screen, and back navigation is disabled.

-5. Offline Data Handling
-The app fetches mockup JSON data from a local asset and stores it in the app.
-When the app is offline, it allows users to interact with the fetched data

-6. State Management with BLoC
-The app uses the BLoC pattern to manage the state of bottles.
-State is managed and communicated between different widgets, ensuring the app responds to changes in data like loading, success, or error states.
-Packages Used

-1. flutter_bloc
-Purpose: Used for state management with BLoC pattern.
-Why: Flutter’s BLoC package allows us to handle state in a scalable and maintainable way.
-We used it to manage the state of fetching and displaying bottle data.

-2. flutter_launcher_icons
-Purpose: To generate app icons for both Android and iOS platforms.
-Why: This package simplifies the process of setting up app icons for different screen sizes on both platforms.
-It automates the generation of various icon sizes needed for both platforms.

-3. shared_preferences
-Purpose: Used for storing and retrieving simple data (e.g., sign-in status).
-Why: This package allows us to store key-value pairs in a simple way to handle user authentication state and app preferences.

-4. flutter_svg
-Purpose: To display SVG files in the app (for bottom navigation icons).
-Why: SVG images are scalable and can be resized without losing quality, which is perfect for responsive design.
-How to Run the Project

-The app uses mockup data (in assets/data) for the bottles.
-During development, this data can be manually edited to test different scenarios.
+# One Cask App - Flutter Test Task

+## Overview

+**One Cask** is a Flutter-based mobile application that allows users to manage and view their collection of bottles.
+The app offers various features including browsing the collection, viewing detailed information for each bottle, signing in for a personalized experience, and handling offline data.
+It is built using the **BLoC pattern** for state management, ensuring the app's scalability and maintainability.

+---

+## Features Implemented

+### 1. **My Collection Screen**
+   - Displays a grid of bottles with essential details such as name, quantity, and image.
+   - Users can tap on any bottle to view more detailed information on the **Bottle Detail Screen**.

+### 2. **Bottle Detail Screen**
+   - Displays detailed information about a selected bottle, including:
+     - **Details**: Information like distillery, age, type, etc.
+     - **Tasting Notes**: Descriptions of the bottle’s tasting experience.
+     - **History**: Timeline of events related to the bottle.
+   - The content is dynamically populated from mockup JSON data, ensuring seamless data presentation.

+### 3. **SignIn Screen**
+   - Users can sign in using hardcoded credentials.
+   - Upon successful login, the user is redirected to the **My Collection** screen.
+   - Once logged in, the app prevents users from navigating back to the SignIn screen.

+### 4. **SignOut Flow**
+   - Users can sign out via a **sign-out dialog**, with a confirmation prompt.
+   - After signing out, the app redirects users to the **SignIn Screen** and disables back navigation to ensure a clean state.

+### 5. **Offline Data Handling**
+   - The app fetches mockup JSON data from a local asset (`assets/data` folder).
+   - Even when the device is offline, the app allows users to view previously fetched data.
+   - The app will refresh the data when the internet connection is restored.

+### 6. **State Management with BLoC**
+   - The app employs the **BLoC (Business Logic Component)** pattern for state management.
+   - Using BLoC ensures that the state of the bottle data (loading, success, and error states) is efficiently managed and communicated across the app's UI components.

+---

+## Packages Used

+### 1. **flutter_bloc**
+   - **Purpose**: Used for state management with the BLoC pattern.
+   - **Why**: The **flutter_bloc** package facilitates the separation of business logic from UI code, making it easier to manage states such as loading, success, and error across the app.

+### 2. **flutter_launcher_icons**
+   - **Purpose**: Generates app icons for both **Android** and **iOS** platforms.
+   - **Why**: This package simplifies the process of creating and configuring the required icon sizes for different screen densities and devices on both platforms.

+### 3. **shared_preferences**
+   - **Purpose**: Stores and retrieves simple key-value data, such as the sign-in status.
+   - **Why**: The **shared_preferences** package allows us to maintain user authentication state (whether a user is signed in or not) between app sessions.

+### 4. **flutter_svg**
+   - **Purpose**: To display **SVG** files in the app (used for bottom navigation icons).
+   - **Why**: **SVG** images are scalable and don’t lose quality when resized, making them ideal for responsive design across multiple screen sizes and resolutions.

+---